ramonriserio/kubeadm-on-ubuntu/README.md

 ### VII - Add worker nodes

-&emsp;You have to use the _kubeadm join_ command that appears as reult of _kubeadm init_ command executed on master node.
+&emsp;You have to use the _kubeadm join_ command that appears as result of _kubeadm init_ command executed on master node.

 ### VIII - Change workers INTERNAL IP addresses